 Pain and Suffering after a Work Injury

-As we have discussed, Florida workers’ compensation will cover medical bills and lost wages after you are injured on-the-job, but what about pain and suffering?
-Florida workers’ comp does not compensate an injured worker for pain and suffering, as you might expect with a personal injury that is not work-related.
+As we have discussed, Florida worker’s compensation will cover medical bills and lost wages after you suffer an injury on the job, but what about pain and suffering?
+Florida worker’s comp does not compensate an injured worker for pain and suffering, as you might expect with a personal injury that is not work-related.

-Workers’ compensation insurance has both its benefits and shortcomings.
-It can help you pay medical bills and keep your family afloat with quick benefits if you were injured on the job, but if you suffered a severe or life-changing injury, the benefits may not be sufficient.
+Worker’s compensation insurance has both its benefits and shortcomings.
+It can help you pay medical bills and keep your family afloat with quick benefits if you received an injury on the job, but the benefits might not be sufficient if you suffered a severe or life-changing injury.
 The downfall to litigation, however, is it may take time to recover compensation for your injuries.
-Sometimes your workers’ compensation carrier will also deny or reduce your benefits, which you may need an attorney to fight.
+Sometimes your worker’s compensation carrier will deny or reduce your benefits, which you may need an attorney to fight.

 Our attorneys can analyze the facts of your case to determine whether you can litigate your claims or must avail yourself of worker’s compensation insurance.
 Furthermore, they can work with your employer’s insurance carrier to ensure you receive the full value of your claim.
-Call them today at (727) 451-6900 or contact them online for a free, no-risk consultation.
+Call us today at (727) 451-6900 or contact them online for a free, no-risk consultation.